EURO GOVT-German bond prices rise, set for further gains

 Bund futures rose 12 ticks to 144.84, with trading expected to remain light and price action choppy throughout the day.
 Last week, total traded volume in the Bund future was its lowest since early May as activity slowed down over the summer.

-On Friday, Italy's credit rating was cut by two notches on fears over the liquidity of its debt market and in expectation that already-weak economic conditions would worsen.
+Last week Italy's credit rating was downgraded by two notches on fears over the liquidity of its debt market and in expectation that aleady-weak economic conditions would worsen.

 "Spanish and Italian speculation remains at the fore.
 To me sentiment still feels fragile... we're just waiting for the next development there," a trader said.